djsnipa1/stackoverflow-scraper/output/StackOverflow_Top_Python_Questions.md

 ### Don't raise generic exceptions

-Avoid raising a generic Exception.
+Avoid raising a generic `Exception`.
 To catch it, you'll have to catch all other more specific exceptions that subclass it.
 Problem 1: Hiding bugs

 ```python